-217. The purpose of the conspiratorial conduct of the Defendants and their coconspirators was to raise, fix, rig or stabilize the price of Ignition Coils and, as a direct and foreseeable result, the price of new motor vehicles containing Ignition Coils.
+229. The purpose of the conspiratorial conduct of the Defendants and their coconspirators was to raise, fix, rig or stabilize the price of Ignition Coils and, as a direct and foreseeable result, the price of new motor vehicles containing Ignition Coils.
 Economists have developed techniques to isolate and understand the relationship between one "explanatory" variable and a "dependent" variable in those cases when changes in the dependent variable are explained by changes in a multitude of variables, even when all such variables may be changing simultaneously.
-That analysis - called regression analysis - is commonly used in the real world and in litigation to determine the impact of a price increase on one cost in a product (or service) that is an assemblage of costs.
-Thus, it is possible to isolate and identify only the impact of an increase in the price of Ignition Coils on prices for new motor vehicles even though such products contain a number of other components whose prices may be changing over time.
-A regression model can explain how variation in the price of Ignition Coils affects changes in the price of new motor vehicles.
-In such models, the price of Ignition Coils would be treated as an independent or explanatory variable.
-The model can isolate how changes in the price of Ignition Coils impact the price of new motor vehicles containing Ignition Coils while controlling for the impact of other price-determining factors.
+That analysis - called regression analysis - is commonly used in the real world and in litigation to determine the impact of a price increase on one cost in a product (or service)

-&lt;sup>3 Robert G. Harris & Lawrence A. Sullivan, Passing on the Monopoly Overcharge: A Comprehensive Policy Analysis, 128 U. PA.
-L. REV. 268, 275 (1979).
+&lt;sup>6 Robert G. Harris & Lawrence A. Sullivan, Passing on the Monopoly Overcharge: A Comprehensive Policy Analysis, 128 U. Pa.
+L. Rev. 268, 275 (1979).

-&lt;sup>4 Order re: Class Certification at 13-14, Coordination Proceedings Special Title (Rule 1550(b)) Microsoft I-V Cases, No. J.C.C.P.
+&lt;sup>7 Order re: Class Certification at 13-14, Coordination Proceedings Special Title (Rule 1550(b)) Microsoft I-V Cases, No. J.C.C.P.
 No. 4106, (Cal.
 Sup.
 Ct.
 Aug.
 29, 2000).